f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 For a proof-of-concept test, this section will provide steps to wipe out the entire system configuration in a graceful manner.
 This is not intended as a workflow for production environments, as you would not typically be deleting entire system configurations, instead you would be restoring pieces of the configuration in the case of failure.

 The first step would be to ensure you have completed the previous sections, and have created backups for the F5OS layer and each tenant.
 These backups should have been copied out of the rSeries system to a remote location so that they can be used to restore to the system after it has been reset.
-The following solution article has more details in resetting the rSeries system to default:
+The following solution article has more details about resetting the rSeries system to default:

 https://support.f5.com/csp/article/K20024872

 Resetting the system via CLI
 ----------------------------

-To reset the F5OS configuration database to default use the CLI command **system database reset-to-default**.
+To reset the F5OS configuration database to default, use the CLI command **system database reset-to-default**.
 This will wipe out all tenant configurations, networking, as well as all the system parameters except for out-of-band networking and licensing.

 .. code-block:: bash